lsretail/ls-update-service-workspace/README.md

 # Go Current Workspace README

-*Go Current Workspace* brings you the power of Go Current to your Visual Studio Code workspace.
+*Go Current Workspace* brings you the power of Go Current to your workspace in Visual Studio Code.

 ## Features